 1) Kelsey Park, Beckenham

-Why?
-Because not only does it have a great play area for kids(with a cafe by it offering a fair selection of things to eat and drink) but it is extensive with a lake, a small waterfall and plenty of birds and squirrels.
+Not only does it have a great play area for kids(with a cafe by it offering a fair selection of things to eat and drink) but it is also extensive with a lake, a small waterfall and plenty of birds and squirrels.
 Squirrels will eat out of your hand if you’re patient enough.
 (You can buy bird and squirrel food at the parade of shops on Wickham Road before you go in).
 Parking is free on the streets around the park.
 Try a street off Wickham Road if heading straight for the playground, otherwise, head to Manor Way and walk through the park.
 That way you can enjoy its true beauty and get a bit of exercise.

 2) For a park with a few twists, try Crystal Palace Park.